KIMB-technologies/Radio-API/Setup.md

 > We recommend the Docker-based setup as the manual setup might be a bit fiddly and is less tested.
 > You are welcome to file bug reports as issues or open pull requests!

-1. Redirect the HTTP request of the radio to your server (the *Radio-API*).
+1. Redirect the HTTP request of the radio to your server (running *Radio-API*).
 	- This is the same as with the Docker based setup (see [here](#setup-using-docker)).
 2. Run the *Radio-API* on your webserver.
 	- Preface: